Gigaspaces/xap-docs/site/content/xap/12.3/admin/memoryxtend-rocksdb-ssd.markdown

-## Custom Caching
+### Custom Caching

-### Data Recovery on Restart
+#### Data Recovery on Restart

 The MemoryXtend architecture allows for data persisted on the blobstore to be available for the data grid upon restart.
 To enable this, you have to enable the `persistent` option in the blobstore policy.

 ```xml
   <os-core:blob-store-data-policy persistent="true" blob-store-handler="myBlobStore">
 ```
-### Blobstore Cache Custom Queries
+#### Blobstore Cache Custom Queries

 The `blob-store-cache-query` option enables customizing the cache contents.
-You can define a set of SQL criteria, so that only objects that fit the queries:
+You can define a set of SQL queries, so that only objects that fit the queries:

 - Are pre-loaded into the JVM heap upon data grid initialization/restart.
 - Are stored in the JVM heap after Space operations.